-Rent-cost of services - Our rent-cost of services as a percentage of total revenue decreased by 0.1% to 5.2%, primarily due to the growth in revenue outpacing the increase in rent expense and as our operational expansions include the acquisition of the related real estate properties.
+Rent-cost of services - Our rent-cost of services as a percentage of total revenue decreased by 0.1% 0.3% to 5.2% 5.1%, primarily due to the growth in revenue outpacing the increase in rent expense and as our operational expansions include the acquisition included a mix of the related both leases and purchases of real estate properties. estate.

-General and administrative expense - General and administrative expense increased \$5.3 million or 10.2%, to \$57.2 million.
-This increase was primarily driven by additional headcount due to acquisition activity.
-General and administrative expense as a percentage of revenue decreased by 0.2% to 5.7%.
+General and administrative expense - General and administrative expense increased \$5.3 million \$2.8 million or 10.2% 5.2%, to \$57.2 million \$56.2 million.
+This increase was primarily driven by additional headcount due to acquisition activity, activities and system implementation costs.
+General and administrative expense as a percentage of revenue decreased by 0.2% 0.4% to 5.7% 5.4%.

-Depreciation and amortization - Depreciation and amortization expense increased \$2.5 million, or 14.9%, to \$19.7 million.
+Depreciation and amortization - Depreciation and amortization expense increased \$2.5 million \$2.9 million, or 14.9% 16.4%, to \$19.7 million \$20.5 million.
 This increase was primarily related to the additional depreciation and amortization incurred as a result of our newly acquired operations and capital expenditures.
-Depreciation and amortization expense remained consistent at 1.9%, as a percentage of revenue.
+Depreciation and amortization expense remained consistent at 1.9% increased by 0.1%, to 2.0%, as a percentage of revenue.

-Other income, net - Other income, net as a percentage of revenue increased by 0.3%.
-Other income primarily includes interest income from our investments, offset by interest expense related to our debt.
+Other income, net - Other income primarily includes interest income from our investments, interest expense related to our debt and deferred compensation gains and losses.
+Other income, net as a percentage of revenue increased by 0.3%.
+Other income primarily includes interest income from our investments, offset by interest expense related due to our debt.
 The increase is related to an increase in interest income from our investments and gains in our deferred compensation plan which incurs gains or losses depending on market performance.
-During the three months ended March 31, 2024 and 2023, the deferred compensation plan had gains of \$2.4 million and \$1.2 million, respectively, with an offsetting expense allocated between cost of services and general and administrative expenses.
+During the three months ended March 31, 2024 and 2023, the deferred compensation plan had gains of \$2.4 million and \$1.2 million, respectively, with an offsetting expense allocated between cost of services and general and administrative expenses. investments.

-Provision for income taxes - Our effective tax rate was 23.0% for the three months ended March 31, 2024, compared to 23.5% for the same period in 2023.
+Provision for income taxes - Our effective tax rate was 23.0% 22.7% for the three months ended March 31, 2024 June 30, 2024, compared to 23.5% 20.9% for the same period in 2023.
 The effective tax rate for both periods is driven by the impact of excess tax benefits from stock-based compensation, partially offset by non-deductible expenses including non-deductible compensation.
 See Note 14, Income Taxes, in the Notes to the Interim Financial Statements for further discussion.